Para leer esta hoja informativa en español, haga clic aquí.

 If your male partner says he does not want to put on a condom and you still want to have sex, you have options:

 - Offer to put a condom on him or be ready with an internal condom

 - Reinforce the boundaries that you agreed upon.
 If you agreed to always wear condoms, tell him you will not have sex without a condom

 - Try a less risky way of being intimate – such as erotic massage or mutual masturbation

 - Explore taking pre-exposure prophylaxis, or PrEP (for HIV prevention only)

-Safer sex is an ongoing practice that ideally involves condom use every time you have sex, whether you are living with HIV or are HIV-negative.
-Here are some ideas on how you can make condom use an easier, smoother, and more pleasurable part of sex:
+Safer sex is an ongoing practice, and condom use can be an important part of that, whether you are living with HIV or not.
+Here are some ideas to make condom use an easier, smoother, and more pleasurable part of sex: